JeffreyYu2018/personal-websitev4/_posts/2021-07-27-winding-down-mostly.md

 After spending a year at home by myself, isolated, I couldn’t help but get a warm fuzzy feeling in my stomach from being included in all of these events.
 I felt valued, and socially belonging.
 I guess it’s a byproduct of me being inclusive myself in terms of inviting people to events, but still, it was a completely unexpected gift for me on that day.

 Not all my actions led to such good outcomes though.
-Late that night, I headed to Meg’s house for another hangout.
+Late that night, I headed to Meag’s house for another hangout.
 I won’t go into too much detail, but I’ve realized I’m definitely not a “nighttime going out” person in a traditional sense.
-To be honest, it wasn’t that fun to go back to my freshman year lifestyle after a 2.5 hiatus.
+To be honest, it wasn’t that fun to go back to my freshman year lifestyle after a 2.5 year hiatus.
 Upon reflection, I’ve discovered that I’m definitely more of a sober activity person than a drunk club and bar hopper.
 I like the fullness and clarity of experience that comes with sobriety.
 It makes me feel truly alive to jump out of a plane with strangers, rather than wait in a noisy, crowded line at 1 am to a club I don’t really want to go to.
 Maybe that makes me the outlier to my age group, that “going out” on Friday and Saturday nights in a traditional sense never really appealed to me.
 But what’s definitely true is that it’s an indicator of how much I’ve changed since freshman year.

-That being said I, what HAS appealed to me is having something to do on late Friday and Saturday nights.
+That being said, what HAS appealed to me is having something to do on late Friday and Saturday nights.
 And nothing confirmed it more than what happened the next day, on a rainy Saturday afternoon.

 ![](../uploads/071721_rainy_saturday.jpeg)